 Why did the designer break the grid?
 Where are mobile and tablet views?
 Why did they pick 12 different font-sizes for such a small app?
 The yellow they picked isn’t WCAG Accessible either.
 Am I supposed to just guess a hover state for this button?

 If a moment like this hasn’t happened to you, you’re lying.
-Whether you’re a freelancer or part of a larger team, there’s always tension in the room at these pass-off or final review moments.
+Whether you’re a freelancer or part of a larger team, there’s always tension in the room at these moments where work is passed off.

 No matter how professional or experienced your team is, designers and developers will always butt heads when working together, and it’s often the "other team's" fault.